 - Salt – adjust per taste

-- In a large, heavy pan or wok , warm the oil.
+- In a large skillet or wok , warm up the oil.
 Add green beans and toss well.
 Add a tablespoon of water.
 Cover and let them cook for about 3-4 minutes.
 Remove cover and stir well – green beans start to soften.

 - In the meantime, whisk together corn starch or rice flour or almond flour, liquid coconut amino, chili sauce, raw sugar and black pepper to make a tangy sauce.

 - Add the prepared sauce and mix well.
-The corn strach / rice flour thickens quickly so keep stirring frequently.
+The corn starch / rice flour thickens quickly so keep stirring frequently.
 When green beans are as soft as you'd like them ( about 4 minutes) turn off the heat.
 Remove from pan.